Ochazuke recipe

 Recipe notes

-Ochazuke (お茶漬け) is an emblematic Japanese dish, simple and comforting.
-Composed of rice over which hot tea, dashi broth or simply water is poured, it is often garnished with various toppings such as fish, seaweed, salted plums (umeboshi) or sesame.
-Popular for its speed and nourishment, ochazuke is a staple of Japanese home cooking.
+Ochazuke (お茶漬け) is a simple and comforting dish that is emblematic of Japan.
+It consists of rice topped with hot tea, dashi broth, or simply water, and is often garnished with various toppings such as fish, seaweeds, salted plums (umeboshi), or sesame seeds.
+Popular for being quick and nourishing, ochazuke is a staple of Japanese home cooking.

 Ochazuke has its roots in the Heian period (794-1185), when it was common simply to pour hot water (yu) over rice to moisten it and make it easier to eat.
 This dish was then called yu-meshi (湯飯).